a wonderful day to enjoy some fresh bread.

 Many of us have “eaten” the living bread, which means we have accepted Christ into our lives.
 We have experienced a tremendous uplifting feeling that comes about from the Holy Spirit flooding into our bodies and sinful desire and immorality flowing out.
 We have known the joy of feeling safe and secure, confident that the Lord was with us, watching over us constantly.
 We have read our Bibles daily, taken refuge in the Word of God, and used it to inspire, guide and motivate us.

-How glorious has been the feeling that consumes us and how relaxing it has been to be filled with peace, joy, and a desire to be a good person; a desire to help those less fortunate than ourselves; a desire to share our happiness and our belief in the Lord’s promise of everlasting life with others.
+How glorious has been the feeling that consumes us and how relaxing it has been to be filled with peace, joy, and a desire to be a good person; a desire to help those less fortunate than ourselves; a desire to share, with others, our happiness and our belief in the Lord’s promise of everlasting life.